luuquangtrung/luuquangtrung.github.io_old/_posts/2021-12-04-linearization-notes.md

 [^SE_prod]: StackExchange, [*How to linearize the product of a binary and a non-negative continuous variable?*](https://or.stackexchange.com/questions/39/how-to-linearize-the-product-of-a-binary-and-a-non-negative-continuous-variable).
-Accessed Feb.
-2022.
+Accessed Dec.
+2021.

 ### References